-NOTE: Air bubbles can cause engine speed fluctuations which can disrupt frequency and voltage.
+Air bubbles can disrupt frequency and voltage.

 - 6. Replace fuel filters and reprime, see Replacing the Fuel Filter in the Maintenance Chapter. - 7.
 Check for contaminated fuel by connecting to a source of known fuel quality. - 8.
 If so equipped, check the engine air filter and remove any blockage.